cffk/pdal-test/README.md

 This illustrates a bad interaction with eigen pdal and conda-build.

+*UPDATE*: this bug has been fixed by specifying the conda build dependency `eigen=3.3.9` compatible with what was used for pdal.

 ## Introduction

 The test code in `src` consists of a simple do-nothing pdal filter